 Travelling Norway with the Olympus OM-D E-M1 Mark II

-On a recent trip to Norway I was fortunate enough to be able to bring the Olympus OM-D E-M1 Mark II.
+On a recent trip to Norway I was fortunate enough to be able to bring the OM-D E-M1 Mark II.
 Friends who attended The Photography Show earlier this year raved about it so I was very excited to be able to spend two weeks shooting with it.

 To say I was nervous and unsure about using another camera system is an understatement.
 I have been a Nikon SLR user for the last thirteen years since having purchased an F70 with my pocket money at the age of fourteen.